cepr/node-red-contrib-i2c/README.md

 When you use integers the number of bytes to send is important and can be set between 0 and 31 bytes.

 NEW(0.5.0): you can daisychain this node, the input msg is send unchanged to the next node.

-#### Inportend Note
-Version v0.5.0 is now using the I2C-bus package from fivdi.
-It looks more robust and better for asyncrone processes like node-red.
-I would like the maker as much thanks for his work as Kelly in the past version.
-You can vind his work on github: https://github.com/fivdi/i2c-bus

-The Old set of nodes did use the work of kelly's I2C package to work.
-And i would like to thank him for the work he did on that package.
-For more info check out his github account at: https://github.com/kelly/node-i2c